What is the Episcopal Church?

 Who runs St. John's?
 Who's the boss?

 Interesting question!
-With the retirement of the Rector, The Rev. Wayne Nicholson, David Shirley, Senior Warden, is the ecclesiastical authority of the parish; it is ultimately his responsibility to care for the worship, music, administration, finances, and buildings and grounds; he is also the "public face" of our parish - you'll see him around town, at City Council meetings, the grocery store.
-It is important that St. John's be visible in the community - we live a thoughtful theology, and believe the community needs to know who we are and what we stand for.
-Sacramental Services and Pastoral Care are offered by The Rev. Sr. Diane Stier, ec, Associate Priest, and our Deacon, The Rev. Nancy Casey Fulton.
+Our Rector, The Rev. Sr. Diane Stier is the ecclesiastical authority of the parish; it is ultimately her responsibility along with the Senior Warden to care for the worship, music, administration, finances, and buildings and grounds; they are also the "public face" of our parish - you'll see them around town, at City Council meetings, the grocery store, etc. It is important that St. John's be visible in the community - we live a thoughtful theology, and believe the community needs to know who we are and what we stand for.

-The Senior Warden works hand-in-hand with our Vestry (similar to a Board of Directors), sharing these responsibilities with capable members of the parish, and Vestry also delegates responsibilities to committees and individuals - the Altar Guild (which cares for our worship), our Organists and Choirmaster (in charge of our music and caring for our truly fine organ), our Verger (sort of like an MC for our liturgies), the Finance Committee, our Treasurer and Pledge Secretary, the Building and Grounds Committee, our Eucharistic Visitors (who take Communion to shut-ins and the sick), Outreach (including our partnership with Isabella County Restoration House, providing overnight shelter to homeless people during the winter), Christian Formation.
-We currently have one Deacon who has been ordained to take the church into the world and bring the concerns of the world to the church; she also serves at our worship services and occasionally officiate services of Morning or Evening Prayer.
-And she preaches great sermons!
+The Senior Warden works hand-in-hand with our Vestry (similar to a Board of Directors), sharing responsibilities with capable members of the parish; the Vestry also delegates responsibilities to committees and individuals such as the Altar Guild (which cares for our worship), our Organists and Choirmaster (in charge of our music and caring for our truly fine organ), the Finance Committee, our Treasurer and Pledge Secretary, the Building and Grounds Committee, our Eucharistic Visitors (who take Communion to shut-ins and the sick), Outreach (including our partnership with Isabella County Restoration House, providing overnight shelter to homeless people during the winter), Christian Formation.

-The Senior Warden works hand-in-hand with our Vestry (similar to a Board of Directors), sharing these responsibilities with capable members of the parish, and Vestry also delegates responsibilities to committees and individuals - the Altar Guild (which cares for our worship), our Organists and Choirmaster (in charge of our music and caring for our truly fine organ), our Verger (sort of like an MC for our liturgies), the Finance Committee, our Treasurer and Pledge Secretary, the Building and Grounds Committee, our Eucharistic Visitors (who take Communion to shut-ins and the sick), Outreach (including our partnership with Isabella County Restoration House, providing overnight shelter to homeless people during the winter), Christian Formation.
-We currently have one Deacon who has been ordained to take the church into the world and bring the concerns of the world to the church; she also serves at our worship services and occasionally officiate services of Morning or Evening Prayer.
-And she preaches great sermons!
+The Senior Warden works hand-in-hand with our Vestry (similar to a Board of Directors), sharing responsibilities with capable members of the parish; the Vestry also delegates responsibilities to committees and individuals such as the Altar Guild (which cares for our worship), our Organists and Choirmaster (in charge of our music and caring for our truly fine organ), the Finance Committee, our Treasurer and Pledge Secretary, the Building and Grounds Committee, our Eucharistic Visitors (who take Communion to shut-ins and the sick), Outreach (including our partnership with Isabella County Restoration House, providing overnight shelter to homeless people during the winter), Christian Formation.

 What is a vestry?